s18690/TIN/Lab07/README.md

 Example usage of task b:

-Delete/change/create new file in someFolder folder.
+Delete/change/create new file in someFolder.